-For most Indians, Goa has always been a picture perfect paradise.
+For most Indians, Goa has always been a picture-perfect paradise.
 And as a reprise from the urban jungle, it truly is.
-For most, it offers countless opportunities to ride through cozy lanes past fairytale cottages, to find colourful gems at every wrong turn; a chance to truly get lost and enjoy it.
-As a result, Goa is also a word that summons nostalgia submerged in whiffs of prawn curry and the sea for a huge chunk of our population, having firmly cemented itself as one of the top tourist destinations in the country.
+For most, it offers countless opportunities to ride through cosy lanes past fairytale cottages, to find colourful gems at every wrong turn; a chance to truly get lost and enjoy it.
+As a result, Goa is also a word that summons nostalgia submerged in whiffs of prawn curry and the sea for a huge chunk of our population, has firmly cemented itself as one of the top tourist destinations in the country.
 But as we’re discovering world over and here, with great tourist magnetism comes greater destruction and the people left to deal with the aftermath of it all are the locals who call Goa home.

-The state is home to the humpback dolphin, smooth coated otter, Asian small clawed otter, civet cat, monitor lizard, the Indian Python, The Great Hornbill, Grey Fronted Green pigeon, carnivorous plants such as the utricularia graminofolia and hundreds upon hundreds of unique creatures too small to see by the human eye.
+The state is home to the humpback dolphin, smooth-coated otter, Asian small-clawed otter, civet cat, monitor lizard, the Indian Python, The Great Hornbill, Grey Fronted Green pigeon, carnivorous plants such as the Utricularia graminofolia and hundreds upon hundreds of unique creatures too small to see by the human eye.
 These animals have had their environment severely compromised by the human actions of ocean pollution, extensive mining, land development and the burning of garbage to name a few.
 Luckily for them, there are more than a few residents who’ve got their back.
-From otter conservation and research, to outreach programmes, responsible tourism and ecosystem cleanups, we’re focussing today’s spotlight on a number of young people who are at the forefront of the fight that cares about Goa’s greater good.
+From otter conservation and research to outreach programmes, responsible tourism and ecosystem cleanups, we’re focussing today’s spotlight on a number of young people who are at the forefront of the fight that cares about Goa’s greater good.
 These people, who are always ready to take on the challenges that come with the territory of moving towards a more sustainable future.

 These are their stories.